gediminasnn/laravel.vue.link-shortener/README.md

 3.  **Prepare the Environment File**

-    Before starting the Docker containers, prepare the application's environment file.
+    Prepare the application's environment file.
 Locate the `env.example` file in the application root and rename it to `.env`.
 Optionally, edit the `.env` file to adjust any environment variables specific to your setup.

+4.  **Install Composer Dependencies**

+    Before starting the Docker containers, install the project's PHP dependencies using Composer.
+Open a terminal and navigate to your project directory.
+Then, run the following command:

+    `composer install`

+    This command downloads and installs all the PHP libraries your project requires based on the `composer.json` file.

-4.  **Start the Docker Containers**
+5.  **Start the Docker Containers**

     Use Laravel Sail to start the Docker containers.
 Run the following command in your terminal: